xvhjs2/KirkedGrabber/README.md

 <br>capabilities</br>
 ```
 ✅: Works 100%
-⚠: Might work/Depends on which version of the program is used
+⚠: Might work/Depends on the program/which version of the program is used
 ❌: Doesn't work